Jakob-gitcoder/ML_algorithmic_development_mental_disease_prediction/README.md

 The general dataformat and a visualization of what variables have been used will still be presented to showcase what type of data will work for development of ML-pipelines.

-## How to run this project / Requirements
-Important notice: Some of the processes in this project have been catered to a very specific instance of data variables and might not be best practise for data in other formats.
-Therefore, it is recommended to consider the general outline of the data variables that have been used and take the data-format into context and consideration when creating your own project.

 ### Background/problem
 Use introduction segment from report.
 Details about the ML-based problem to be solved - Dataset size, missing values, feature space, type of data (medical data, patient reported data, demographic data).